keodai/cs310-project/README.md

 * Plots are now saved to a file, rather than displayed.
 * Added flag to toggle plotting behaviour on or off, so only conversion and feature extraction performed on dataset.

+### TO DO
+* SoX for conversion?
+* Retain metadata with wav files to be able to output the song names/artist details for recommendations/ labels.
+* Raw feature extraction from frames python wave and numpy.fft.
+* Yaafe, Aubio or Marsyas/WEKA for feature extraction/vector creation.
+* Using pyAudioAnalysis library for feature extraction - installed dependencies numpy matplotlib scipy sklearn hmmlearn simplejson eyed3 pydub